pyscf/pyscf.github.io/source/user/mcscf.rst

 State-Averaged Calculations
 ---------------------------

-When dealing with states that are close in energy, it can be helpful to perform state average calculations where the multireference orbitals are optimized for multiple states.
+When dealing with states that are close in energy, it can be helpful to perform state average calculations where the orbitals are optimized for multiple states.
 The ``state_average_`` function (note the hanging underscore) is a member function of ``CASCI``/``CASSCF`` objects and takes the weights of the states as input.
-The weights can be any normalized and non-negative array of values.
+The weights can be any normalized and non-negative array of values, but typically they are all the same.
+See Section 12.7.2 in Ref. :cite:`Helgaker2013` for more details.

 .. code-block:: python